nikogura/nikogura.com/src/content/blog/gambling-on-failure.md

 Sometimes that's true.
 Often it isn't.
 The other person is just better — younger, faster, meaner, who knows.
 There's always a roll of the dice; some days you're lucky, some days you're not.
 And here's what the martial arts world doesn't like to admit: not all skills are martial, and not all fighting is skillful.
 Sometimes you just run into a natural 'junkyard dog' who never trained a day and will clean your clock anyway.

 The movies make it worse.
 They sell the low-probability tactics — the jumps, the spins, the flips, the spinning back kick to the jaw.
 Another teacher of mine had a name for the whole category: ["your day" moves](/blog/can-vs-does).
-Would a jump kick land?
-Sure — if it was *your day.* And if it wasn't, you'd just thrown both feet off the ground in front of a stranger and turned yourself into a committed, airborne, off-balance target with nothing left to do but find out.
+Would a jump kick work?
+Sure — if it was *your day.* And if it wasn't, you'd just thrown both feet off the ground in front of a stranger and turned yourself into a committed, airborne, off-balance target with nothing left to do but hope it turns out well.
 Beautiful, and almost never the right bet.
-The sucker punch beats the jump kick nearly every time.
+The sucker punch beats the jump kick nearly every time, and hope is not a strategy.

 I put it to my own students more bluntly: *"Do you want to bet your nose on that?"* Because that's the real stake.
 If you're right, great.
 If you're wrong, you've got a broken nose.
 It's remarkable how many plans stop sounding clever the moment you say out loud what they cost when they fail.
 KISS isn't only an engineering principle; it's a survival one — the simple thing, done when it counts, beats the spectacular thing that needs everything to go right.